karenpayneoregon/command-line-exploration/readme.md

 In this article, Microsoft.Extensions.Configuration.CommandLine will be used which is currently considered in preview while CommandLineParser is considered a mature package.

+## Advise before creating a tool

+Rather than try and figure out what to create a tool for, instead consider task done that require several steps that can be done in C#.
+Next, create a console project without Microsoft.Extensions.Configuration.CommandLine package, get it working perfectly.
+Next, create a new console project and bring in the code from the first project, now with the Microsoft.Extensions.Configuration.CommandLine package.
+The alternate is to create one project and simple write the code if you feel comfortable with the basics presented below.

 ## Creating a simple tool

 Let's start off simple, in this sample, get first and last name.